Oak Leaf Trail: Milwaukee River Line

 The Milwaukee River Line is 14 mi long.
 It stretches from Juneau Park in the south to Brown Deer Park in the north, connecting with the Beerline Trail along the way.

 The Zip Line

 The Zip Line is 9 mi long.
 It branches from the Milwaukee River Line in Estabrook Park and continues north until it connects with Kohl Park and the Ozaukee Interurban Trail.

-In 2015, a 3.1 mi gap in the line between Hampton Avenue and Mill Road was filled.
+In 2015, a 3.1 mi gap in the line between Hampton Avenue and Mill Road was filled atop a former Union Pacific right-of-way.

 Drexel Connector

 The Drexel Connector is 4.5 mi long.
-It provides an east-west connection among the Menomonee River Line, the Zip Line, and the Milwaukee River Line.
+It provides an east-west connection between the Oak Creek Line and the Root River Line.

 Bradley Connector

 The Bradley Connector is 3.3 mi long.
-It provides an east-west connection between the Oak Creek Line and the Root River Line.
+It provides an east-west connection among the Menomonee River Line, the Zip Line, and the Milwaukee River Line.

 Lake Line

 The Lake Line is 8 mi long.
 It stretches from the Milwaukee Art Museum in the south to Lake Park in the north.

 The line was established in 1967 as a 3.1 mi bicycle-only pilot trail that started at McKinley Park, traveled north to Lake Park, made a loop, and traveled south until ending near the North Point Water Tower.